cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * The patient's fear shifts from fear of being harmed to fear of losing the attachment.
 * The therapist acknowledges the patient's fears but encourages her to trust the secure relationship.
 * The patient struggles with the idea of all parts feeling securely connected simultaneously, but eventually begins to understand that it is possible.

-### Patient: It’s too much.
-Therapist: I know . . . and the Wise Man and the other parent figures, they understand how afraid you are and yet they want yo

-**Attachment-Based Therapy Session**:

 **Patient's Fear and Desire for Security**